soham14/news-checker/README.md

 ## Miscellaneous

-This application was written using python, php, HTML, CSS, and JavaScript.
+This application was written using Python, PHP, HTML, CSS, and JavaScript.
 The application's original intention was a proof-of-concept for a news checking design idea for the Human Centered Design Decal.
 The original article found in the example above can be viewed [here](http://www.theatlantic.com/news/archive/2017/04/french-election-results-first-round/523965/).